-- 1) Intentional omission of disclosures of illegal activity from final engagement communications - 2) Withholding pertinent information - 3) Not communicating pertinent information to the chief audit executive - 4) Distorting facts reported in final engagement communications - 4.
-Conformance with objectivity is demonstrated by the following: - a. "[T]he CAE may provide evidence of relevant policies and procedures for the internal audit activity, the requirement for internal auditors to attend meetings or trainings about objectivity, and documentation of the rationale for allocating resources to the internal audit plan, including consideration of potential impairments." - b.
-"Additional evidence may include documentation of research into potential conflicts of interest related to outsourced and cosourced activities for which the CAE has responsibility, as well as signed contracts and records of services provided with the rationale and evidence supporting results, observations, and conclusions." - c.
-"Engagement workpapers that have been approved by the CAE or a designated engagement supervisor may evidence that internal auditors have conducted a balanced assessment.
-Feedback from post-engagement surveys and supervisory reviews of engagements may provide additional evidence that the internal auditors' work appeared to be performed objectively.
-Assessments as part of the internal audit activity's quality assurance and improvement program also lend support that appropriate objectivity was used in arriving at internal audit conclusions and opinions."
+- Intentional omission of disclosures of illegal activity from final engagement communications - 2.
+Withholding pertinent information - 3.
+Not communicating pertinent information to the chief audit executive - 4.
+Distorting facts reported in final engagement communications

+Conformance with objectivity is demonstrated by the following:

+- The CAE provides relevant policies and procedures for the internal audit activity. - The CAE requires internal auditors attend meetings or training sessions about objectivity (for example, CPE). - The CAE documents the rationale for allocation of resources to the internal audit plan, including potential impairments. - Other evidence may include documentation of research into potential conflicts of interest involving outsourced and cosourced activities. - Approval of the CAE or a designated engagement supervisor of engagement workpapers may evidence that internal auditors have conducted a balanced assessment. - Feedback from post-engagement surveys and supervisory reviews of engagements may provide additional evidence that the internal auditors' work appeared to be performed objectively. - Assessments as part of the internal audit activity's quality assurance and improvement program also lend support that appropriate objectivity was used in arriving at internal audit conclusions and opinions.